-The Group maintains insurance against Directors and Officers liability as permitted by the Companies Act 2006 for the benefit of the Directors and Officers of the Company excluding Intertrust Directors 1 Limited.
-Qualifying third party indemnity provisions for the benefit of Intertrust Directors 1 Limited are maintained by Intertrust Management Limited.
+The Group maintains insurance against Directors and Officers liability as permitted by the Companies Act 2006 for the benefit of the Directors and Officers of the Company.
 None of the Directors who served during the year had any interest in the shares of the Company or any other Betjeman Holdings JvCo Limited group company.